codekcv/headless-commerce/README.md

 ## Back-End Technologies
 [TypeScript](https://www.typescriptlang.org/), [GraphQL](https://graphql.org/), [Apollo Server](https://www.apollographql.com/docs/apollo-server/), [Nexus](https://nexusjs.org/), [Prisma](https://www.prisma.io/),  [PostgreSQL](https://www.postgresql.org/),  [Passport](http://www.passportjs.org/)
-(NestJS was initially in the stack, but I removed.
-It's great for RESTful architecture but its MVC paradigm is a mismatch for GraphQL I think.
-And the benchmark is not good with too many layers.
-The layering wasn't even an abstraction, it just added complexity but GraphQL is pretty straight forward.)

 ## Development
 [wip] Since this is a monorepo structure, I'm using [Lerna](https://github.com/lerna/lerna) to handle the packages.
 We also don't want the CI to build everything everytime.
 Using CircleCI and setting up workflows for client or server that triggers on who had updated(I'm yet to write a bash script for this).
 When client workflow passes, it will deploy to Netlify through webhook.
 This is also good, saves time in CI building the client and move to another workflow or job.
 For server, it will be containerized with Docker and send the image to Heroku's container registry.
 Going to try github Actions too.